 However, one time it started and didn’t stop.
 I once again raced to my primary care physician and actually made it to his office 45 minutes later.
 He was at lunch and the receptionist recommended I drive myself to the ER.
 I thought, “Jesus, I’m dying and they are letting me drive?”.
 So off I went to the ER.

 Now, when you go to the ER and explain to the medical staff working the counter that you’re having heart issues, they don’t mess around.
 You get admitted right away.
 I told the nurse my heart was beating extremely fast.
-She asked the usual questions, “Are you using drugs?
+They asked the usual questions, “Are you using drugs?
 Have you drank caffeine?
 Are you on any medications?”
 The answers were all no. At first she didn’t believe that my heart was beating at 168 bpm, but as soon as she hooked me up to the heart monitor, she said “wow”, and I was escorted into the back room.

 Even after they attached twelve leads to my chest and arms from the real-time EKG monitor, my heart was still racing at exactly 168 bpm.
 Shortly thereafter, the ER doctor came into my room.
 He asked me my name, asked how I was feeling and looked at the EKG.
 By now, I had been in SVT for about 2 hours, but surprisingly I felt normal (aside from the fast heart rate).
 I wasn’t in pain, wasn’t light-headed, wasn’t numb, had no tingling, and could think perfectly fine.